scalar-labs/scalardb/docs/backup-restore.md

 </div>
 <div id="YugabyteDB_Managed3" class="tabcontent" markdown="1">

 You can restore from the scheduled or on-demand backup within the backup retention period.
-See [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).
+For details on performing backups, see [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).
 </div>
 </div>